 Overview

-Reeves is an Associate in Maynard Nexsen’s Litigation section.
+Reeves is an Associate in Maynard Nexsen’s Litigation Section.

 Reeves started his career as an associate at Paul, Weiss, Rifkind, Wharton & Garrison in New York, where his practice focused on securities and antitrust litigation.
 Before joining the Firm, he clerked for the Honorable Elizabeth L. Branch of the U.S. Court of Appeals for the Eleventh Circuit and the Honorable Samuel H. Mays of the U.S. District Court for the Western District of Tennessee.